beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   ### SiteSafetyServicesEnabled

-  #### Allow users to configure Site safety services
+  #### Allow users to configure Site safety services (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 127.
   #### Supported versions:

-  - On Windows and macOS since 101 or later
+  - On Windows and macOS since 101, until 127

   #### Description

+  This policy is obselete as the feature is being removed after Microsoft Edge version 127.

 This policy disables site safety services from showing top site info in the page info dialog.

 If you enable this policy or don't configure it, the top site info will be shown.